 Our isotropic high-density media is of the highest quality standard.

 If you use a centrifugal disc finishing machine, then the process is called the centrifugal isotropic finishing process.

 Contact us today and get the quotation now!

 Isotropic Finishing Media FAQ Guide

-- 8. Are there benefits for using Isotropic finishing media over other media types?
+- 8. Are there benefits in using isotropic finishing media over other media types?

-When we talk about mass surface finishing, there are an unlimited number of methods to choose from.
+When we talk about mass surface finishing, there is an unlimited number of methods to choose from.